open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/instrumentation/aws-lambda.md

 [faasres]: ../../../resource/semantic_conventions/faas.md (FaaS resource conventions)
 [cloud]: ../../../resource/semantic_conventions/cloud.md (Cloud resource conventions)

-### Determining the parent of a span

-The parent of the span MUST be determined by considering both the environment and any headers or attributes available from the event.
+### EventToCarrier

+Each event type transmits propagation data inconsistently.
+Instrumentation SHOULD define a function that takes the event as an argument and returns a carrier that can be passed into the configured propagators.

+### AWS X-Ray Environment Span Link

-If the `_X_AMZN_TRACE_ID` environment variable is set, instrumentations SHOULD first try to parse an OpenTelemetry `Context` out of it using the [AWS X-Ray Propagator](../../../context/api-propagators.md).
-If the resulting `Context` is [valid](../../api.md#isvalid) and sampled, then this `Context` is the parent of the function span.
+If the `_X_AMZN_TRACE_ID` environment variable is set, instrumentation SHOULD try to parse an OpenTelemetry `Context` out of it using the [AWS X-Ray Propagator](../../../context/api-propagators.md).
+If the resulting `Context` is [valid](../../api.md#isvalid) then a span link should be added to the lambda span with an associated attribute of `source=x-ray-env` to indicate what the link is for.
 We check if it is valid because sometimes the `_X_AMZN_TRACE_ID` environment variable contains an incomplete trace context which indicates X-Ray isn’t enabled.
 The environment variable will be set and the `Context` will be valid and sampled only if AWS X-Ray has been enabled for the Lambda function.
-A user can disable AWS X-Ray for the function if X-Ray propagation is not desired.
+A user can disable AWS X-Ray for the function if the X-Ray span link is not desired.

-Otherwise, when X-Ray propagation fails, the user's configured propagators SHOULD be applied to the HTTP headers of the request to extract a `Context`.
-For example, API Gateway proxy requests can be configured to send HTTP headers to a Lambda function using [a body mapping template](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-override-request-response-parameters.html).

 ## API Gateway